-As the increase of stabbings and deaths hit our newspapers, it is highly important that active changes are put in place to protect those effected within this emergency.
-Without intervention, the County Lines will continue to damage the lives of the younger generation, while increasing the number of drug and knife crime in London.
+As the increase of stabbings and deaths hit our newspapers, it is highly important that active changes are put in place to protect those affected within this emergency.
+Without intervention, the County Lines will continue to damage the lives of the younger generation, while increasing the number of drugs and knife crime in London.
 Once this area has been affected, it is likely that criminal organisations will continue to develop, moving across larger cities through England and Wales.

 Support for Those Connected to Drugs